chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 ------------

 The `AVM Fritz!Box`, or FB for short, is a popular home router for DSL, Cable and Fiber in Germany.
-This guide will setup a OPNSense behind a FB, handover delegated prefixes from the provider and configure local interfaces on the OPNSense to cope with dynamically changing IPv6 prefixes.
+This guide will setup a REticen8 behind a FB, handover delegated prefixes from the provider and configure local interfaces on the REticen8 to cope with dynamically changing IPv6 prefixes.

 This guide is based on a Vodafone Cable connection (formerly Kabel-BW) and an `AVM Fritz!Box Cable 6591` running `Fritz!OS 7.29`.